Zikun-Yang/FusionSeekerPro/README.md

 fusionseekerpro --bam nanopore.bam  --datatype nanopore  -o fusionseekerpro_out/ --gtf annotation.gtf --ref reference.fa
 ```

-By default, FusionSeekerPro uses only gene records with valid "gene_name" in the GTF file.
+By default, FusionSeekerPro uses only gene records with valid "gene_name" or "gene" in the GTF file.
 To include all genes in the GTF file, use Gene ID instead:
 ```sh
 fusionseekerpro --bam isoseq.bam --datatype isoseq -o fusionseekerpro_out/ --geneid
 ```